rayjasson98/WebGL-interactive-animation/README.md

 ## :computer: Program Execution

 Play around with the cube, the sphere and the tetrahedron using various lighting and material parameters in the program!
+[Try it here!](https://rayjasson98.github.io/WebGL-interactive-animation/)

 <p align=center><img src="/docs/img/ui.png"></p>
 <p align="center"><i>UI of the WebGL program</i></p>